Our Team

 Board Member

 Emma loves all things salty and is passionate about the sea.
-She has worked as an educator and scientist, for over 20 years in the marine science and environmental education fields.
-Originally, Emma trained as a marine scientist in the UK but escaped the cold water for tropical seas to North America and The Philippines.
-In the Philippines, Emma she supported local people to manage and conserve their own marine reserves.
+She has worked as an educator and scientist for over 20 years in the marine science and environmental education fields.
+Originally, Emma trained as a marine scientist in the UK but escaped the cold water for tropical seas in North America and The Philippines.
+In the Philippines, Emma supported local people to manage and conserve their own marine reserves.
 Since arriving in New Zealand, she has worked as a senior lecturer and researcher at the Toi Ohomai Institute of Technology.
 Over the last 8 years her focus has been to promote science and environmental awareness to school aged students.
 Emma runs her own science and conservation education business to generate learning outside the classroom and inspire environmental protection in our own local spaces.
-She is dedicated to support teachers and students to experience the natural world and create authentic science learning around the Bay’s unique ecosystems.
+She is dedicated to supporting teachers and students to experience the natural world, and creating authentic science learning around the Bay’s unique ecosystems.
 When she is not working, Emma is down the beach with her family or on her yoga mat.

 Emma Richardson